For Suu Kyi, a new role and heavier burden

 Just 17 months ago, Suu Kyi was under house arrest and her party outlawed.
 Sometimes portrayed as stubborn and unrealistic, her rapid journey from prisoner to parliamentarian is the result of a bold and pragmatic engagement with President Thein Sein that remains critical to Myanmar’s reform process.

 And she has done this, so far, without eroding the adoration and moral authority she commands across Myanmar.
-A people who once referred in fearful undertones to “The Lady” packed the streets outside the NLD’s Yangon headquarters on Sunday night to shout for “Mother Suu.”
+During her election campaign, a people who once referred in fearful undertones to “The Lady” lined the streets to shout for “Mother Suu.”

 “The pace of change has been breathtaking,” says Robert Cooper, counselor to the European Union’s foreign policy chief Catherine Ashton and a long-time friend of Suu Kyi‘s, as he toured polling stations on Sunday with other EU delegates.